Rolls-Royce Phantom V

 The Rolls-Royce Phantom V is a large four-door limousine produced by Rolls-Royce Limited from 1959 to 1968.
-Based on the Silver Cloud II, it shares a V8 engine and Rolls-Royce Hydramatic automatic gearbox (manufactured under license from General Motors by Rolls-Royce) with that model.
+Based on the Silver Cloud II, it shares a V8 engine and Rolls-Royce Hydramatic automatic gearbox (manufactured under licence from General Motors by Rolls-Royce) with that model.
 Rolls-Royce built the cars' chassis and drivetrains, with bodies mainly made to standard designs by coachbuilders Park Ward, Mulliner Park Ward and James Young, former vendors absorbed by Rolls-Royce.
 Other coachbuilders, including Hooper, Henri Chapron and Woodall Nicholson, built one or two bodies each on Phantom V chassis.

 The engine is a 6,230 cc 90-degree V8 with twin SU carburettors, coupled to a 4-speed automatic transmission.
 The car has massive drum brakes and a wheelbase of 3,683 mm.
 Power assisted steering was standard.

 A low final drive ratio allowed a walking speed which was suitable for ceremonies.
 From 1963 onward, the Silver Cloud III's 7% more powerful engine and new front wings (incorporating the latter's quad headlamps) were fitted.

-Park Ward, Mulliner, and James Young models
+Coachbuilders

-Of the 518 total built from 1959 to 1968, coachbuilder Park Ward, owned by Rolls-Royce, made 133 bodies; James Young built 197 bodies, and 9 Phantom Vs were bodied by H. J. Mulliner & Co., before their 1959 acquisition by Rolls-Royce, who merged them into Park Ward in 1961, forming Mulliner Park Ward.
+Of the 518 total Phantom Vs built from 1959 to 1968, coachbuilder Park Ward, owned by Rolls-Royce, made 133 bodies; James Young built 197 bodies, and H. J. Mulliner & Co. bodied 9, before their 1959 acquisition by Rolls-Royce, who merged them into Park Ward in 1961, forming Mulliner Park Ward.
 The combined firm of Mulliner Park Ward built 174 bodies.